akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Analysis of the full data set.md

 Actual sequence of the RNA velocity analysis will be covered in another more dedicated git page for the RNA velometry and psuedotime analysis.

 ## Establishing the scRNAseq Cell Annotation Ref for the Human Hematopoietic Tissue
+This dataset comes with cell annotations based on the ADT(CITE-Seq) and transcriptomic data, then why further cell annotation step is necessary?
+It turns out that only **11992** cells out of 67889 (in this example buy a lot more in the actual published data) are annotated.
+These unannotated cells could be annotated by using annotated 67889 cell as a training set for annotating the test set, 11992 unannotated cells.
+This actually gives a great opportunity to test how well an annotation algorithm performs.

 There are many R as well as Python packages that can create farily precise and accurate cell annotations.
 More recent ones take advantage of ML and AI (e.g. ChatGPT) algorithm for feature selection, a feature in this case is cell annotation/type, while more established ones typically use the simpler approach and they work just as well as ones with ML and AI.
 I use a R package called, ```SingleR```.
 Since the original version, (https://www.nature.com/articles/s41590-018-0276-y) was published back in 2019,  several improvements by a current maintainer, Aaron Lun have been added.  ```SingleR``` depends on ```SummerizedExperiment```, thus needs ```SingleCellExperiment``` format, and therefore, the count matrix in the ```Seurat``` has to be imported to the ```SingleCellExperiment``` obj.
 Since ```SingleCellExperiment``` does not accept the ```IterableMatrix``` count matrix in the ```Seurat``` obj, it has to be converted first to ```dgCMatrix```.
 Also, ```SingleCellExperiment``` does not accept **layered data** as in ```Seurat V5``` obj, and these layered matrix must be joined to form a single count matrix.
 ```
 joined<-JoinLayers(m.su.noMT)